Lambda-PT-Build-Sprint-Dad-Jokes-9/Back-End/README.md

 }
 after a succesful register you should be able to log into the app with your information! remember on Login to save that Token!

 JOKE SCHEMA's

+----- these are the endpoints used for Jokes

+----- Jokes --- Public

+    '/api/jokes'

+----- will return all the PUBLIC tagged Jokes

+-----  BELOW HERE REQUIRES TOKEN IN HEADER FOR AUTHORIZATION

+----- Jokes --- ALL

+    '/api/jokes/all'

+----- will return all Jokes

+-----  addJoke

+    '/api/jokes/:username'

+----- requires the following schema as body

+{
+    "question":"",   //Required
+    "answer":"",    //Required
+    "public":false
+}

+----- saveJoke

+    '/api/jokes/:username/:joke_id'

+----- delJoke

+    '/api/jokes/:joke_id'

+----- editJoke

+    '/api/:joke_id'

+----- requires the following schema as body
+{
+    "question":"",   //Required
+    "answer":"",    //Required
+    "public":false
+}